Berliner FC Dynamo supporters: 1. FC Union Berlin

 Union Berlin returned to the Oberliga in the 1976–77 season.
 Stadion an der Alten Försterei was a small football stadium without cinder tracks, where the crowd stood close to the pitch.
 Union Berlin had become the focus of hooligan attention.
 Matches at the Stadion an der Alten Föresterei had regularly been interrupted by spectators throwing objects on the pitch.
-The derby between BFC Dynamo and Union Berlin was now such as heated affair that the matches were moved by the DFV to the neutral Stadion der Weltjugend in Mitte.
+The derby between BFC Dynamo and Union Berlin was now such a heated affair that the matches were moved by the DFV to the neutral Stadion der Weltjugend in Mitte.
 It was considered that safety could not be guaranteed with the larger number of spectators.
 The Stadion an der Alten Försterei was known for its atmosphere and the Stadion der Weltjugend was located only a few minutes away from the home district of BFC Dynamo.
 The move was therefore seen as a major disadvantage by the fans to Union Berlin and further diluted their aversion to BFC Dynamo.
 (Note: The club management of 1.
 FC Union Berlin seriously considered moving all matches to Stadion der Weltjugend after a stormy encounter with BSG Wismut Aue in 1976.)
 Union Berlin defeated BFC Dynamo 1–0 in front of 45,000 spectators at the Stadion der Weltjugend in the first meeting of the 1976–77 season on 4 September 1976.
 Union Berlin also won the return match on 19 February 1977.
 The two wins against BFC Dynamo during the 1976–77 season cemented the reputation of Union Berlin as a cult club and crowd puller.